dbactual/thomaspaine-www/content/works/dissertation-on-the-first-principles-of-government.md

    hereditary succession; and I will here close the subject with an extract from that work, which states it under the two following heads.

-   “First, of the right of any family to establish itself with hereditary power.
+   "First, of the right of any family to establish itself with hereditary power.

-   “Secondly, The right of a nation to establish a particular family.
+   "Secondly, The right of a nation to establish a particular family.

-   “With respect to the first of these heads, that of a family establishing itself with hereditary powers on its own authority independent of the nation, all men will concur in calling it despotism, and it would be trespassing on their understanding to attempt to prove it.
+   "With respect to the first of these heads, that of a family establishing itself with hereditary powers on its own authority independent of the nation, all men will concur in calling it despotism, and it would be trespassing on their understanding to attempt to prove it.
-   “But the second head, that of a nation, that is, of a generation for the time being, establishing a particular family with hereditary powers, it does not present itself as despotism on the first reflection; but if men will permit a second reflection to take place, and carry that reflection forward, even
+   "But the second head, that of a nation, that is, of a generation for the time being, establishing a particular family with hereditary powers, it does not present itself as despotism on the first reflection; but if men will permit a second reflection to take place, and carry that reflection forward, even